carpentries-incubator/reproducible-publications-quarto/episodes/09-biblio-crossref.md

 ![Citation Window](../fig/09-insert-citation.png)

-The citation window will display different options for inserting citations, You can either find items listed in your own sources through your Bibliography folder (you should have one already in your project folder provided by us), your Zotero Library(ies) if you have the reference manager installed in your computer, or even use the lookup feature to search for publications by DOI (Digital Object Identifier), Crossref, DataCite, or PubMed ID.
+The citation window will display different options for inserting citations, You can either find items listed in your own sources through your Bibliography folder (you should have one already in your project folder provided by us), your Zotero Library(ies) if you have the reference manager installed in your computer, or even use the lookup feature to search for publications by DOI (Digital Object Identifier), Crossref, DataCite, or PubMed ID as we will explore a bit more shortly.

 ## Understanding How Rstudio Stores and Organizes Citations

 Have you noticed that the YAML header contains “bibliography: references.bib”.
 Any idea why?
 Well, that’s because on our paper template we have some existing citations, and a references.bib file in our project folder.
 Rstudio adds that automatically to the YAML once you cite the first item to your manuscript.
-But let’s first open the references.bib file and understand how citations are presented there:
+But let’s first open the references.bib file (located in report>source on your project folder) and understand how citations are presented there:

 ![references.bib](../fig/09-references-bib.png)